HmzNasry/ca-backend/README.md

 2. Copy the provided internal connection string (it uses the `postgresql://` scheme).
 3. In the backend service's settings add `DATABASE_URL` with that value.
+4. Add `OLLAMA_API_URL` pointing at the HTTPS tunnel or remote Ollama host you control (for example, a Cloudflare Tunnel that forwards to `http://localhost:11434` on your laptop).
+Lock the tunnel down with auth/IP rules.
-4. Trigger a deploy.
+5. Trigger a deploy.
 SQLAlchemy + psycopg2 will create the tables on startup.

 ## Migrating legacy JSON data